doubtfire-lms/doubtfire-deploy/DEPLOYING.md

 - a webserver, based on nginx, that serves the static html/css/javascript/etc files.
 - an apiserver, based on rails, that serves the restful API used by the application.
 - an application server (pdfgen), based on rails, that uses cron jobs to periodically generate PDFs from student submissions, and send status emails.
+- isolated Gotenberg workers that convert uploaded Word documents to PDF before they are embedded in task submissions.
 - a database server, based on Maria DB or MySql used by the api and application servers to persist data
 - file storage connected to the apiserver and application server for storing student work
 - an external mail server to send emails